memphis-iis/demo-survey/src/site/markdown/index.md

 Maven will be given.

 Maven is a build tool with extensive support for transitive dependencies.
-For instance, if you declare a dependence on library A, which requireds both libraries B and C, each of which required D, then Maven will automatically download all four libraries (A, B, C, and D) for your project.
+For instance, if you declare a dependence on library A, which requires both libraries B and C, each of which required D, then Maven will automatically download all four libraries (A, B, C, and D) for your project.
 You may specify when you "need" your dependencies (only to compile, only